Samjamhas10/se_project_todo-app/README.md

 The goal is to help users manage their daily tasks better with this interactive and simple to do app.

-## Technology
+## Project Features

 - HTML: for content structure
 - CSS: for styling and layout
 - JavaScript: for interactivity and task management
-- Objec-oriented programming (OOP) with ES6 classses
+- Object-oriented programming (OOP) - with ES6 classses
 - Form validation
 - Event handling
 - BEM methodology for CSS

+## Plan on improving the project

 ## Deployment